We will be closed Monday February 20th, 2023 in observance of President's Day.

 - None reported wanting financial support from the donor.

-- Few felt they were seeking a father figure.
+- Few felt they were seeking a parental figure.

 Conclusions from the Adolescents